GoogleCloudPlatform/berglas/doc/threat-model.md

 ## Transit

-Data is protected in transit between Berglas and the Google Cloud API via TLS.
+Data is protected in transit between Berglas and the Google Cloud APIs via TLS.
 You can verify the TLS connection against Google's public CA. There is intentionally no way to disable TLS verification.